patrickenfuego/FFEncoder/README.md

 The script requires PowerShell Core v.
 7.0 on all systems as it utilizes new parallel processing features introduced in this version.
 Multi-threading prior to PowerShell 7 was prone to memory leaks which persuaded me to make the change.

+&nbsp;

+## Dependency Installation

 > You can compile ffmpeg manually from source on all platforms, which allows you to select additional libraries (like Fraunhofer's libfdk AAC encoder).
 For more information, see [here](https://trac.ffmpeg.org/wiki/CompilationGuide)

-&nbsp;

-## Dependency Installation

 ### Windows

-Navigate to the [ffmpeg downloads page](https://ffmpeg.org/download.html#build-windows) and install one of the prebuilt Windows exe packages.
+To download ffmpeg, navigate to the [ffmpeg downloads page](https://ffmpeg.org/download.html#build-windows) and install one of the prebuilt Windows exe packages.
+I recommend the builds provided by Gyan.

+To install the latest version of PowerShell Core, follow the instructions provided by Microsoft [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1).

 ### Linux

-You can install ffmpeg using your package manager of choice (apt/yum/pacman/zypper):
+You can install ffmpeg using your package manager of choice (apt/yum/pacman):

 > `apt install ffmpeg`

 To install PowerShell core, see Microsoft's instructions for your distribution [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7.1).

-### MacOS
+### macOS

-The easiest way to install ffmpeg is through the [Homebrew](https://brew.sh/) package manager:
+The easiest way to install ffmpeg and PowerShell core is through the [Homebrew](https://brew.sh/) package manager:

 > `brew install ffmpeg`